sfaleron/TriPhi/lib/build.rst

-The final products of this build system are ``table.svg`` and ``steps.svg``, of which one is chosen as an input to the ``unitpair.py`` program that produces ``unitpair.svg``, as one of the primary SVG images produced by this software package.
+The final products of this build system are ``table.svg`` and ``steps.svg``, of which one is chosen as an input to the ``unitpair.py`` program that produces ``unitpair.svg``, one of the primary images produced by this software package.

 The targets of the build system have many intermediates.
 Most have utility